katepark1225/react-native-ios-design/README.md

 4. Accommodation of Dynamic Island
 - iPhone models with Dynamic Island generally require rounded components on the corners or a deeper padding.

+5. Assure cross-platform compatibility
+Example: paddingTop & paddingBottom in place of paddingVertical on multiline <TextInput />